-To display search results, search index should be built and your site’s data will be indexed in it.
+To display search results, a search index should be built and your site’s data will be indexed in it.
 When you update posts/pages, ExpertRec will make sure changes will be reflected in search results at the earliest.
-For WordPress plugin, we provide two ways of integrations: Real Time Data Sync and Periodic Data Sync.
+For the WordPress plugins, we provide two ways of integration: Real-Time Data Sync and Periodic Data Sync.

 Once you install the WordPress plugin, you will see the following screen.